 At the subsequent review appointment the wound was assessed and the swelling noted.
-As the injury had been caused by an error in technique, the risk of this type of injury had not been discussed.
+It was agreed that the injury was largely avoidable and had been caused by an error in technique, and as such, the risk of this type of injury had not been discussed.